skadauke/rwb-train/README.md

 ### Teardown

-To stop getting charged, you will want to remove the following after you are done:
+To stop getting charged, you will want to make sure remove all of the following after you are done:

 - EC2 instance
+- Elastic IPs
 - Hosted zone
 - Custom images